Discover free films for watching, discussing and exploring filmmaking.

 The development of core transferable skills is evident from external assessment and the young people themselves.
 Examples of progression through challenging projects include: filming and editing using iPads, mastering care and precision through making flip-books, and learning time management to meet team deadlines.
 Using film to contextualise world environments, and expand their knowledge and experience of what things outside of everyday life look and sound like, were also high on their breakthrough list.

 So, what are the best films out there, as voted by the students of Greenside?
 Topping their list are the favourites you'd expect from students of this age - Toy Story, Zootropolis and Pan.
 But scratch beneath the surface and you'll find some titles you might not have considered screening for children; Parisian adventure Le Ballon Rouge (The Red Balloon) and cult-classic documentary Man with a Movie Camera.

 So what's next for Greenside?
 Film will remain the main artistic source of inspiration, as they explore other creative industries, such as music labels and TV companies.
 They will also share their success with other schools and support them in using film to improve writing, and engage students in STEM learning through and about film.

 The first in Teacher of the Year Simon Pile's three part series talks about different techniques to help teachers embrace and enjoy filmmaking in the classroom.

 Our focus on Language looks at not only English and Modern Foreign Language cinema in relation to the curriculum, but also at the language of film itself.

-Participant materials for Filmmaking for Curricular Attainment training session.
+Participant materials for Get Into Curricular Filmmaking training session.